DuendeInexistente/HorsePnPThing/scratchpad.md

 [^ruler]: Can be either normal, sarosian, or crystal.

-[^5]: I know they aren’t fucking bovines, don’t remind me.
+[^zha]: I know they aren’t fucking bovines, don’t remind me.
 For those who don’t know, goats are crazy fuckers who don’t give no shits about no thing, so they have their own family-- “Caprids”

 [^6]: Individuals that are seemingly unique.